10 Popular Siding for Garage Options: What is the Best?

 Vinyl Siding – has a lifespan of 10 to 15 years.
 The colors can fade over time.
 The siding will also deteriorate with weathering, especially in areas with sandstorms or hailstorms.

-Fiber Cement Siding – has a really long lifespan.
+Fiber Cement Siding – has a long lifespan.
 You can expect it to last for at least 50 years, that is as long as the house.
 You may need to paint it every 5 to 7 years to keep it looking fresh.

 Composite Siding – can last up to 30 years.
 However, you may want to slap on a coat of paint every 5-7 years.